angelocestari/machine-learning-course/README.md

-Repository for training topics learning in the book: "Hands-on: Machine Learning with Scikit-Learn, Keras & TensorFlow".
+This repository contains code and notes from my learning journey through the book "Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow."
+It includes practical implementations of key machine learning concepts and hands-on exercises.